 The most popular route in Carlsbad Cavern is the Big Room.
-Due to it is the most crowded trail.
+Due to it being the most crowded trail.
 The best option is to make both trails the Natural Entrance Trail and the Big Room Trail.
 But if you are pressed for time and can only do one, take the Big Room Trail.
 The Big Room is such a humongous, and majestic underground miracle with magical rocks formation that you will be speechless.
 You can enter the Big Room through the Natural Entrance Trail or through the elevators.
 If you are short on time and go to the cave via the elevators, the trail will be short, flat & easy.
-The Big Room is well-named due to it covers 357,480 square feet – 8.2 acres.
+The Big Room is well-named because it covers 357,480 square feet – 8.2 acres.

 The most spectacular formations are Twin Domes and 62-foot (19-meter) high Giant Dome, Chandelier, Rock of Ages, Doll’s Theater, Lion’s Tail, Temple of the Sun.

 The trail is approximately 1.25 miles long (with a possible shortcut to reduce the distance to 0.6 miles).
 The cave offers spectacular views, cave formations of all shapes and sizes, and a rope ladder used by explorers in 1924.
 It takes around 45-60 minutes to complete the full trial.
 Tickets are required for the Big Room, so you’ll need to stop in at the Visitor Center Ticket Desk when you arrive.

 See Road To Hell Carlsbad Caverns

 If for some reason, for a lack of time or health reasons, you cannot visit the caves by going through the Natural Entrance Trail, it is worth seeing the entrance itself.
 They are called Road To Hell Carlsbad Caverns.
 It is a spectacular & steep road into the darkness.
 Road To Hell meanders like a serpentine to the pit of Hell.
 You only see black, and your body is enveloped in coldness and moisture from the deepness of caves.
 It is an extraordinary experience.